 Well, let’s look at the possible benefits of cinnamon consumption, as well as the chemical component that appears to be responsible.
 Most researchers have focused on cinnamaldehyde, the organic compound that gives cinnamon its signature flavor.
 Hold on to your seat.
 We’re about to get a little technical.

+Oral health.
 Rather than merely mask a person’s bad breath, cinnamaldehyde in cinnamon-flavored chewing gum actually exerts an antimicrobial effect on the tongue bacteria that cause bad breath.1

+Skin cancer.
 In human melanomas grafted onto mice, orally-administered cinnamaldehyde impaired cancer cell proliferation, invasiveness, and tumor growth.2

+Colon cancer.
 Cinnamaldehyde, by (derived from Cassia bark, in fact) activating a protective antioxidant effect in human epithelial colon cells, evinced potential chemoprevention against colon cancer.3

+Insect control.
 Cinnamon oil, most of which is cinnamaldehyde, is an effective insect repellant with the ability to specifically target and kill mosquito larvae.4

+Heart health and blood sugar markers.
 Cinnamaldehyde was shown to decrease HbA1c, total cholesterol, and triglyceride levels while increasing plasma insulin, hepatic glycogen, and HDL levels.
 The oral dosage used – 20mg/kg body weight – wasn’t an unrealistic amount.5

+Blood glucose.
 Cassia may help relieve the muscular insulin resistance that occurs following a bad night’s sleep.6

+Diabetes.
 In another study, researchers using both Cassia extract and Ceylon extract found that the Cassia was more effective in diabetic rats observed in a glucose tolerance test.7

-Remember c. elegans, those plucky roundworms whose lifespan increased with both intermittent fasting8 and glucose restriction (the glucose study’s author, Cynthia Kenyon, has even adopted a low-carb diet in light of the results), and which have been deemed suitable models for the study of glucose restriction in higher mammals?
-Cassia bark had a similar effect on them, too.11
+Parasites.
+Remember c. elegans, those plucky roundworms whose lifespan increased with both intermittent fasting8 and glucose restriction (the glucose study’s author, Cynthia Kenyon, has even adopted a low-carb diet in light of the results),9 and which have been deemed suitable models for the study of glucose restriction in higher mammals.10 Cassia bark had a similar effect on them, too.11

-One study showed that cinnamon oil extracted from Ceylon bark reduced early stage diabetic nephropathy, or kidney disease.
-This particular oil was high (98% by volume) in cinnamaldehyde.
+Kidneys.
+One study showed that cinnamon oil extracted from Ceylon bark reduced early stage diabetic nephropathy, or kidney disease.12 This particular oil was high (98% by volume) in cinnamaldehyde.

+Cognitive decline.
 An aqueous solution of Ceylon cinnamon bark inhibited two common hallmarks of Alzheimer’s disease: tau aggregation and filament formation.
 Researchers isolated an A-linked proanthocyanidin (a type of polyphenol) and determined it handled the lion’s share of tau aggregation inhibition, with cinnamaldehyde possibly responsible for a fraction of it.
 Of the cinnamon varieties, only Ceylon carries the proanthocyanidin.13

-Another Ceylon isolate, a proanthocyanidin called proanthocyanidin B1, was shown to mimic – and even surpass – the effect of insulin in certain fat tissues (PDF).
-This particular proanthocyanidin only occurs in three places: Ceylon cinnamon bark, cat’s claw root, and the leaf of the common grape vine.
+Insulin.
+Another Ceylon isolate, a proanthocyanidin called proanthocyanidin B1, was shown to mimic – and even surpass – the effect of insulin in certain fat tissues.14 This particular proanthocyanidin only occurs in three places: Ceylon cinnamon bark, cat’s claw root, and the leaf of the common grape vine.

 In the end and for all their differences, Ceylon and Cassia are actually pretty similar (similar enough to pass for each other, for one!).
 They both have potent pharmacological benefits, and they’re both delicious in curries, coconut milk, coffee, and – my personal favorite when I eat them – on sweet potatoes or yams.
 If it’s cinnamaldehyde you’re after, the general rule is that the sweeter the cinnamon, the more concentrated the cinnamaldehyde (although ultra-concentrated doses grow more pungent).
 There are valid concerns with the amount of coumarin in Cassia, making daily usage of therapeutic doses questionable.
 Ceylon contains negligible amounts of coumarin, but its blood glucose benefits don’t seem to be as potent as Cassia’s.
 In my opinion, using both while never straying too far over 1 teaspoon of Cassia per day (larger individuals can go higher) is a good, safe bet.